DISCLOSURE: This post contains affiliate links. If you buy through these links, I may earn a small commission.

 EQ is the first tool to reach for to fix a muffled or muddy mix.
 But there are other things to try, including steps you can take at the tracking stage to make sure the sounds you capture won’t give you trouble when you get around to mixing.

-More generally, if you are completely new to home recording I highly recommend you check out these two beginner’s articles…
+More generally, if you are completely new to home recording I highly recommend you check out these three beginner’s articles…

 - How to record your own music at home – an illustrated guide